TheVelvetShadow/guardian_data_streaming/readme.md

 ### **"Invalid API Key" Error**

 * Check your Guardian API key in `terraform.tfvars`
 * Verify your API is active at https://open-platform.theguardian.com/explore/ \- The Guardian have an API search portal that you can manually test your key in.
-See  GuardianExploreAPI.png
+Highlighted in GuardianExploreAPI.png

 ### **"Access Denied" AWS Error**